Congenital emphysema

 • Underdevelopment of the cartilage that supports the bronchial tube (the passages through which air flows in and out of the lungs)

-What are the causes of Pediatric Emphysema ?
+What are the causes of congenital emphysema?

 A hereditary (passed down in families) gene mutation causes emphysema in children.